-Dr. Ofen serves as grant reviewer for the National Science Foundation and in 2014 she has been selected as a Kavli Frontiers of Science Fellow by the National Academy of Science.
+Dr. Ofen serves as panelist for the National Science Foundation grant review.
+In 2014, she has been selected as a Kavli Frontiers of Science Fellow by the National Academy of Science.
+In 2017, she has been selected to the Memory Disorders Research Society.

 Education – Degrees, Licenses, Certifications

-- Ph.D., Cognitive Neuroscience, Weizmann Institute of Sceince, 2004
+- Ph.D., Cognitive Neuroscience, Weizmann Institute of Science, 2004

 - M.Sc., Neuroscience, Weizmann Institute of Science, 1998